7 Secret Ways You Can Repurpose Your Static Content

 7. Create Quizzes

-One of the best ways to repurpose your old content is to convert its information into a quiz.
-Rather than writing for your own blog site, you can engage your consumers with your brand, drive specific behaviors and motivate them to spend on your site by repurposing your existing content into an engaging quiz.
+One of the best ways to repurpose your static content is to convert its information into a quiz.
+Rather than writing for your own blog site, you can engage your consumers with your brand, drive specific behaviors and motivate them to spend on your site by repurposing your static content into an engaging quiz.